fenago/data-analysis-pandas/lab_guides/lab_11.md

 stakeholders, we determined that the isolation forest model was better for our data.

-However, we didn\'t stop there.
-Since we had just been given the labeled data, we tried our hand at supervised methods.
-We learned how to build baseline models using dummy classifiers and Naive Bayes.
-Then, we revisited logistic regression to see whether it could help us.
-Our logistic regression model performed well; however, since it used a closed-form solution to find the coefficients, we were unable to incorporate a feedback loop without retraining the model from scratch.

 This limitation led us to build an online learning model, which is constantly updated.
 First, we had to make a subclass to allow pipelines